c-nova/api-docs/source/includes/_api_poll.md

 thumb       | thumbts           | Timestamp of latest thumbnail image pre         | prets             | Timestamp of latest preview image [status](#status-bitmask) | bitmask           | A numerical bitmask defining the status.
 Bit position defines status.
-The meaning of each bit is defined in the table below. event       | object            | Events are a key value pair, where the key is the four CC of the event, and event structure are the actual meta data for that specific event.
+The meaning of each bit is defined in the table below. event       | オブジェクト            | Events are a key value pair, where the key is the four CC of the event, and event structure are the actual meta data for that specific event.
 Available events are shown in the table below.

 ## Status Bitmask